 Barangaroo South is a 7.8 hectare mixed-use commercial hub.
 An exciting, innovative and active area including three commercial office towers (International Towers Sydney), residential apartments, a landmark international hotel, shops, cafes and restaurants.

 Following a comprehensive international bid process, Lend Lease was named as the preferred developer in 2009.

-The area includes 300,000 square metres of large floor plate, premium grade, energy efficient office space.
+The area includes 300,000 square metres of large floor plate, premium grade, and contributes to being a sustainable city with its energy efficient office space.